Tiberius202/store-passing/Store-Passing.lagda.md

     }
 ```

-### Isomorphism between the two forms (Target Goal):
+### Isomorphism between the two forms (Future work):
-Currently work in progress.
-I have some weird error where it thinks these shuld be of type CBPV.

-But I think that CBPV is a module not a type, so I am confused.
+While the above shows that the CBPV is a valid implementation of CBPV-State, it is not obvious that the translation preserves the results.

+This section is to do a representation independece proof between.

+The basic idea would be that given the same starting state, they result in the same final state.

+This should be easy as both languages support the same beta and eta rules.

 ```human
 record _↔_ (𝔸 𝔹 : Set) : Set where
   field